FunkyNoodles/EclipsingBinariesLightCurveGenerator/README.md

 ===============
 Description
 ===============
+	NOTE: This decription is currently obsolote as the program is under reconstruction.
+The new calculation will use spherical coordinates rather than cartesian coordinates, which is easier and slightly more accurate than "slices and polygons" before.
+Hopefully the new orbital systems can also be elliptical if we could work out the math.

 	This code, when run, allows one to generate a light curve of a binary star.
 	Cicular eclipses are assumed, time is in period phases.
 Temperature input